 CFK brings together male and female youth of different ethnicities to promote community cooperation and development through sports and establishes Kibera’s first all-girls’ soccer league.

 CFK co-founder Tabitha Festo passes away after a short, abrupt illness.

-CFK signs an MOU with UNC-Chapel Hill, setting the course for our equitable research collaborations.2003
+CFK signs a memorandum of understanding with UNC-Chapel Hill, setting the course for our equitable research collaborations.2003

 Time Magazine and the Bill and Melinda Gates Foundation name CFK Africa a Hero of Global Health.2004